emmaalbury/bank_tech_test/README.md

 HOW TO USE THIS PROGRAM:

 To install:

-run this command -
+* Fork this repo
+* Clone it in terminal
+* cd into the local repo
-bundle install
+* run the command bundle install

 To run tests:
 run these commands -